 The sun is already low, about to set behind huge, reddish dunes.
-We park our car and walk towards the dunes, which soon tower above us, the tallest reaching a height of about 275 metres.
-Here and there, a lone acacia tree is testimony of the rain that occasionally falls in this area.
-Two gemsbok, or southern oryx (Oryx gazella) – a large antelope the size of a horse – are passing in front of a sand dune.
+We park our car and walk towards the dunes, which soon tower above us, the tallest reaching a height of about 275 m.
+Here and there, a lone acacia tree is testimony to the rain that occasionally falls in this area.
+Two gemsbok, or southern oryx (Oryx gazella), a large antelope the size of a horse, pass in front of a sand dune.
 One of them pauses for a long time, gazing intently at us before proceeding after its companion.

 Tracks in the sand from beetles, scorpions, snakes, and lizards indicate that other wildlife is also present here.
 We hear a chuckling sound from the sky, emitted by flocks of pigeon-sized Namaqua sandgrouse (Pterocles namaqua), passing over on their way to a waterhole.
 The belly feathers of the male are fluffy, making them ideal to suck up a great deal of water while he is drinking.
 Returning to his chicks, deep in the desert, they are able to quench their thirst in his moist belly feathers.

-We trudge up a high dune, following a ridge, which is created by westerly winds, blowing sand up the dune and over the tip of it, where it whirls around, before gliding down the back side of the dune.
+We trudge up a high dune, following a ridge, created by westerly winds, which blow sand up the dune and over the tip of it, where it whirls around, before gliding down the back side of the dune.
 The sand is soft, our feet sinking in at every step.
 Our shadows grow ever longer, while the rays of the setting sun lend an even deeper reddish hue to the dunes – indeed a lovely sight.

 The first white settlers were the Boers, who emigrated here from Holland in the 18th Century.
 They dubbed the San ‘Bushmen’ and the Khoikhoi ‘Hottentots’.
 The Bantu peoples, as well as the Boers, killed many San and Khoikhoi to get their land, and a number of the survivors were kept as slaves.
 The remaining San fled into the inhospitable Kalahari Desert, in which they were able to continue their traditional way of living, a few of them still practising this age-old tradition.